Benders decomposition algorithms for minimizing the spread of harmful contagions in networks: Introduction and motivation

 In this work, we introduce the \emph{measure-based spread minimization problem} (\Problem), which can be used to model the way how to optimally minimize the spread of harmful contagions in networks.
 Suppose that we are given a directed graph $G=(V,A)$ representing a network, a stochastic diffusion model for the spread in the network, and a set of initially infected nodes $I \subset V$ from which the spread of the contagion starts in the network according to the diffusion model.
 We also have a set of labels $K$ for the arcs, each of which represents a certain relationship (contact) type.
 While there can be parallel arcs between a node pair, each arc is categorized with exactly one label.
 Blocking a label means taking a measure that prevents the corresponding contact between every pair of nodes connected via an arc having that label.
 In other words, there is a measure associated with each label, and taking a measure implies removing the arcs with the corresponding label from the network.
 In the context of disease spread, some possible measures could be closing of schools, closing of department stores, closing of restaurants, and the lock-down of a certain area.
 The goal is to take measures (i.e., remove sets of arcs) in such a way that the spread of the harmful contagion is minimized while respecting a given budget for taking the measures.
 In this work, we focus on the \emph{independent cascade model (\IC)} as the stochastic diffusion model.
 This is a popular diffusion model which has been used for many different optimization problems related to spread or influence maximization/minimization in the context of (social) networks.
 In the \IC model, each infected node has a ``one-shot'' chance to spread the contagion.
 We discuss the \IC model in more detail in Section \ref{sec:deftheory}, where we also give a formal definition of the \Problem.

 The \Problem is related to the \emph{spread blocking problems} considered in \cite{kuhlman2013blocking} \NA{among others}.
 In \cite{kuhlman2013blocking}, the authors consider a deterministic diffusion model and define various problems based on different objective functions.
-Next to minimizing the spread, they also consider an objective of saving all non-seed nodes from infection while minimizing the cost for the needed blocking-actions.
-Moreover, some of the problems consider blocking of edges, while others consider \MS{blocking of} labels.
-The authors prove the NP-hardness for some of the resulting problems, while for other variants they show that they can be solved in polynomial time.
-For the NP-hard problems, \cite{kuhlman2013blocking} present simple heuristics.
-Similar heuristics for other variants of spread-blocking problems are also developed for other problem variants based on edge/node deletion in deterministic networks \citep{eubank2006structure,kuhlman2010finding, enns2015link, kimura2009blocking}.
+Next to minimizing the spread, they also \RNA{study} the objective of saving all non-seed nodes from infection while minimizing the cost of the needed blocking actions. \RNA{In terms of decisions, they deal with blocking of edges as well as blocking of labels or equivalently actions}. \RKT{The authors prove the NP-hardness of both spread minimization via edge blockings and the problem of saving all salvageable nodes via action blockings, under a complex contagion model.
+They also show that the problem of saving all salvageable nodes via edge blockings is efficiently solvable.} For the two NP-hard problems, \cite{kuhlman2013blocking} present simple heuristics. \RKT{Similar heuristics are also developed for several variants of the spread-blocking problems} based on edge/node deletion in deterministic networks \citep{eubank2006structure,kuhlman2010finding, enns2015link, kimura2009blocking}.
 In \citet{gillen2018critical} a deterministic edge-based spread-blocking problem is studied and integer linear programming (\ILP) approaches to solve the problem to proven optimality are presented.
-The \Problem extends the existing state-of-the-art by considering i) a stochastic diffusion model, and ii) label-based blocking of arcs, a combination which, to the best of our knowledge, has not been considered before in literature.
-Moreover, we present exact solution algorithms, while most of the work in the area focuses on heuristic approaches.
 A more detailed review on previous related work can be found in Section \ref{sec:prev}.

 \paragraph{Contribution and outline}